Hshore/SimpleNN/README.md

 Supervised learning, Gradient decent and Sigmoid activations.

 This project is a testing enviroment to learn more about Machine Learning.
-It is very simple and has inbuilt data sets for solving of some simple problems:
+It is very simple and has inbuilt data sets for solving some simple problems:

 Inbuilt test data sets in Testdata.cs: "alpha", "xor", "xnor" Selected dataset can be changed here: